jpritikin/coach/content/docs/me/sex-ed.md

 The invention of the polygraph inspired a remarkable film, [Professor Marston & the Wonder Women 2017](https://en.wikipedia.org/wiki/Professor_Marston_and_the_Wonder_Women).

 Thomas Maier wrote a [history of the first scientific investigation of human sexuality](https://www.basicbooks.com/titles/thomas-maier/masters-of-sex/9780465079995/).
 The associated miniseries, [Masters of Sex 2013](https://en.wikipedia.org/wiki/Masters_of_Sex), incorporates some fictional elements that well complement the extraordinary story.
+I particularly enjoyed the rich depictions of Sensate Focus Therapy.[^masters1994]

 ### Science